cscart/docs/en/user_guide/settings/settings_wizzard.rst

 * **Display product details in tabs**—if you enable this setting, product details (description, features and so on) will be arranged in multiple tabs.

-* **Date format**—choose the date display format both in the administration panel and in the customer area.
+* **Date format**—choose the date display format both in the Administration panel and in the customer area.

-* **Time format**—choose the time display format both in the administration panel and in the customer area.
+* **Time format**—choose the time display format both in the Administration panel and in the customer area.

 ================
 Company Settings